Timmoth/AsyncMonolith/README.md

 - **Independent Consumption**: Each message will be consumed independently by each consumer set up to handle it.
 - **Periodic Querying**: Each instance of your app will periodically query the `consumer_messages` table for a batch of available messages to process.
   - The query takes place at the frequency defined by `ProcessorMaxDelay`, if a full batch is returned it will delay by `ProcessorMinDelay`.
-- **Concurrency**: Each app instance can run multiple parallel consumer processors defined by `ConsumerMessageProcessorCount`, unless using `DbType.Ef`.
+- **Concurrency**: Each app instance can run multiple parallel consumer processors defined by `ConsumerMessageProcessorCount`, unless using `AsyncMonolith.Ef`.
 - **Batching**: Consumer messages will be read from the `consumer_messages` table in batches defined by `ConsumerMessageBatchSize`.
 - **Idempotency**: Ensure your Consumers are idempotent, since they will be retried on failure.